scoconno/scoconno.github.io/mind/personal/notes.md

 ## Conclusion
 Impasse!
 I hope you have enjoyed your introduction to this topic.
 Don't be disheartened that we don't know yet what personal identity consists in.
-Physicists are still learning about the basic constituents of matter and they have been studying that since at least the time of the presocratics over two millenia ago.
+Physicists are still learning about the basic constituents of matter and they have been studying that since at least the time of the Presocratics over two millennia ago.
+Some questions take many lifetimes to to answer.
+Questions about what persons are and what our identity consists in could easily be one of those.